 - spray bottle

-For your first attempt, find a chair that is sound and not in need of refinishing or regluing, with holes drilled around the perimeter in the frame.
+For your first attempt, find a chair that is sound and not in need of refinishing or regluing.
+There should be holes drilled around the perimeter in the frame.

-Your best first practice piece would be a square or rectangle footstool or, if you can’t find one of those, a trapezoidal shape chair (wider in the front than the back), is the next best thing.
+Your best first practice piece would be a square or rectangle footstool.
+Or if you can’t find one of those, a trapezoidal shape chair (wider in the front than the back), with fewer than 72 drilled holes is the next best thing.

-Since the chair caning design is based on the square, the trapezoidal chair shape is closest to the square and the easiest to learn on.
-Round chair seats and horseshoe shaped are much more difficult, and not good for your first attempt.
+TAKE NOTE: Since the chair caning design is based on the square, the trapezoidal chair shape is closest to the square and the easiest to learn on.
+Round chair seats, horseshoe-shaped, and chairs with over 72 drilled holes are the most difficult and not good for your first attempt.

-If old cane is in the seat, you will have to remove it using scissors and/or a utility knife or box cutter knife.
-Start with a good, sound chair with clean drilled holes.
+If there is old cane in the seat, you will have to remove the cane using scissors and/or a utility knife or box cutter.
+Start your caning project with a good, sound chair with drilled holes that are totally clear of old cane.

-To make sure you are using the correct gauge or size of strand chair cane for this project, you will need to measure the diameter of the drilled holes and take the measurement from center-hole to center-hole of its neighbor.
+To make sure you are using the correct gauge or size of strand cane for this project, you will need to measure the diameter of the drilled holes.
+And also measure center-hole to center-hole of its neighbor.

-Use a measuring tape and take measurements from several places around the seat frame.
-Not all were drilled correctly or were evenly spaced.
+Using a measuring tape, take measurements from several places around the seat frame.
+Not all holes might have been drilled correctly or evenly spaced.

-Write down the measurements so you can examine and compare the different readings with the conversion tables that the cane suppliers have on their websites and in their catalogs.
+Write down the measurements so you can examine and compare the different readings with the conversion table:

-ALTERNATIVE QUICK MEANS TO SELECT STRAND CANE GAUGE OR SIZE
+QUICK WAY TO CHOOSE STRAND CANE GAUGE OR SIZE

-Measure a section of the seat rail for a six inche span, then count how many holes are in that six inch section.
+Measure a section of the seat rail for a six-inch span, then count how many holes are in that six-inch section.
 If a partial hole is within the measurement, then count that too.

 Then for every six inches that has the number of holes below, buy the size cane listed on the right: